squiter/Spoiler-Block/readme.txt

 To set a Spoiler block, select a post, or create a new one, select any text then click in spoiler button in your Wordpress Editor.
 Your text now is set as spoiler.

-To unset a spoiler block, select HTML mode, and remove tags <span class="spoiler"> and </span> that are around your text. (the feature to automatize this function is under development)
+To remove a spoiler block, select HTML mode, and remove tags <span class="spoiler"> and </span> that are around your text. (the feature to automatize this function is under development)

 Brunno dos Santos
 brunno@abstraindo.com